curryc2/NCEAS_salmon_size_DFA/README.md

 ***
 ## Citation Information:
-#### Examples provided are based on length-at-age data provided by the Alaska Department of Fish and Game (ADF&G).
+#### Examples are based on length-at-age data provided by the Alaska Department of Fish and Game (ADF&G).
+###### Remember: Without the hard work by ADF&G staff and scientists, essential data are not collected, and we remain in the dark.

 #### All R scripts and helper functions are based on the following R packages (please cite accordingly):